codemod-com/codemod-registry/codemods/jscodeshift/next/13/next-image-to-legacy-image/README.md

-This codemod safely migrates existing Next.js 10, 11, 12 applications importing `next/image` to the renamed `next/legacy/image` import in Next.js 13.
+This codemod safely migrates existing Next.js 10, 11, 12 applications importing `next/image` to the renamed `next/legacy/image` import in Next.js 13 by replacing `next/image` imports with `next/legacy/image` and replacing `next/future/image` imports with `next/image`.

 For example: